 - (1) Things delivered to a purchaser shall conform to the contract, in particular in respect of the quantity, quality, type, description and packaging.
-Documents relating to a thing shall also conform to the contract. - (2) A thing does not conform to a contract if: - 1) the thing does not have the agreed characteristics; - 2) failing an agreement concerning the characteristics of the thing, the thing is not fit for the particular purpose for which the purchaser needs it and of which the seller was or ought to have been aware at the time of entry into the contract if the purchaser could reasonably expect to rely on the professional skills or expertise of the seller, and in other cases for purposes for which such things would ordinarily be used; - 3) the use of the thing is hindered by provisions of legislation of which the seller was aware or ought to have been aware at the time of entry into the contract; - 4) third parties have claims or other rights which they may submit with respect to the thing; - 5) the movable is not packaged in the manner usual for such things or, where there is no such manner, in a manner adequate to preserve and protect the thing; - 6) in the event of consumer sale, the thing does not possess the quality usual for that type of thing which the purchaser may have reasonably expected based on the nature of the thing and considering the statements made publicly with respect to particular characteristics of the thing by the seller, producer or previous seller of the thing or by another retailer, in particular in the advertising of the thing or on labels. - (3) The liability of a seller in the case of statements made by the seller, producer or previous seller of the thing or another retailer specified in clause (2) 6 of this section does not apply if the seller was not aware or did not need to have been aware of the statement or if the seller proves that the statement had been withdrawn or changed by the time of entry into the contract or that the statement did not affect the purchase of the thing. - (4) In the case of an immovable or a movable entered in a public register, the rights which are entered in the land register or another public register but are not valid are also deemed to be third party rights encumbering a thing within the meaning of clause (2) 4) of this section. - (5) The lack of conformity of a purchased thing arising from the incorrect installation of the thing is deemed to be equal to the lack of conformity arising from the thing if the installation was carried out by the seller or at the responsibility of the seller.
-This also applies if the thing is installed by the purchaser and the incorrect installation is the result of insufficient information provided by the seller with respect to installation of the thing. - (6) Upon sale of the right to possess a thing, the seller shall deliver the thing to the purchaser without any lack of conformity, including being free from any right or claim of a third party. - (7) For the purposes of this Subchapter, a producer is a person specified in § 1062 of this Act and also a person who operates as a distributor or a supplier of services on the basis of a contract entered into with a producer.
+Documents relating to a thing shall also conform to the contract. - (2) A thing does not conform to a contract if: - 1) the thing does not have the agreed characteristics; - 2) failing an agreement concerning the characteristics of the thing, the thing is not fit for the particular purpose for which the purchaser needs it and of which the seller was or ought to have been aware at the time of entry into the contract if the purchaser could reasonably expect to rely on the professional skills or expertise of the seller, and in other cases for purposes for which such things would ordinarily be used; - 3) the use of the thing is hindered by provisions of legislation of which the seller was aware or ought to have been aware at the time of entry into the contract; - 4) third parties have claims or other rights which they may submit with respect to the thing; - 5) the movable is not packaged in the manner usual for such things or, where there is no such manner, in a manner adequate to preserve and protect the thing; - 6) [repealed RT I, 24.11.2021, 1 entry into force 01.01.2022] - (3) [Repealed RT I, 24.11.2021, 1 entry into force 01.01.2022] - (4) In the case of an immovable or a movable entered in a public register, the rights which are entered in the land register or another public register but are not valid are also deemed to be third party rights encumbering a thing within the meaning of clause 4 of subsection 2 of this section.

+- (5) The lack of conformity of a purchased thing arising from the incorrect installation of the thing is deemed to be equal to the lack of conformity arising from the thing if the installation was carried out by the seller or at the responsibility of the seller.
+This also applies if the thing is installed by the purchaser and the incorrect installation is the result of insufficient information provided by the seller with respect to installation of the thing. - (6) Upon sale of the right to possess a thing, the seller shall deliver the thing to the purchaser without any lack of conformity, including being free from any right or claim of a third party. - (7) For the purposes of this Subchapter, a person specified in subsection 1 of § 1062 of this Act is deemed to be a producer.